Online Reporting System E-Plan

 Who Needs to Report?

-• Most hazardous substances (including waste) have a reporting threshold of just 10 pounds in NYC
+• For facilities within New York City, most hazardous substances (including waste) have a significantly stricter reporting threshold of just 10 pounds

 Types of Facilities Subject to Tier II Reporting